 Laksa is a type of soup that is available in many different variations.
 One variation is creamy in a curry sauce, which is called Laksa Lemak.
 Another is called Assam Laksa, which is sweet-sour hot in a clear broth, and was my favorite.
 If you are interested in what the ingredients are and/or want to cook it for yourself, I have found this great site for a recipe.

-Besides the Laksa, we did not eat anything in Ipoh in our two days that we would consider to be particularly outstanding.
+Besides the Laksa, we did not eat anything in Ipoh in our two days that we would consider particularly outstanding.
 Not that the food wasn’t good.
-But we often had trouble to find something the moment we were hungry.
+But we often had trouble finding something the moment we were hungry.
 We found that many of the restaurants closed early, even though it was still only late afternoon.

 Street art in Ipoh